Key facts

 Career outcomes

-In fiercely competitive markets where businesses are constantly striving to increase profit, reduce costs and provide exceptional customer value, the requirement for skilled data professionals is growing at a rapid pace.
-Graduates of this course may find a career as a data analyst, data scientist, analytics programmer, analytics manager, analytics consultant, business analyst, management advisor, management analyst, business advisor and strategist, marketing manager, market research analyst or a marketing specialist.
+In fiercely competitive markets where businesses are constantly striving to increase profit, reduce costs and provide exceptional customer value, the need for skilled data professionals is growing at a rapid pace.
+Graduates of this course may find a career as a data analyst, data scientist, analytics programmer, analytics manager, analytics consultant, business analyst, management adviser, management analyst, business adviser and strategist, marketing manager, market research analyst or marketing specialist.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.